Expensify/App/CONTRIBUTING.md

 #### Begin coding your solution in a pull request
 7. When you are ready to start, fork the repository and create a new branch.
 8. Before you begin writing any code, please be aware that we require all commits to be [signed](https://docs.github.com/en/github/authenticating-to-github/signing-commits).
-The easiest way to do that is to [generate a new GPG key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key) and [add it to your Github account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account).
+The easiest way to do that is to [generate a new GPG key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key) and [add it to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-gpg-key-to-your-github-account).
 Once you've done that, you can automatically sign all your commits by adding the following to your `.gitconfig`:
     ```
     [commit]
         gpgsign = true